Refined radial basis function-generated finite difference analysis of non-Newtonian natural convection: Results

-The convergence analysis is performed with constant node density starting with velocity and temperature fields set to zero.
-End time is set to $t=0.1$ which is determined to be sufficient to ensure that a stationary state has been reached as seen in Figure~\ref{fig:nusseltEvolution}.
+The node density convergence analysis is performed to analyse node independence.
+We repeatedly run the same cases with decreasing internodal distance $h$ and examine how the average Nusselt number on the cold boundary changes with increasing number of computational nodes.
+The velocity and temperature fields are initially set to zero and the simulation is ran to $t=0.1$ which is determined to be sufficient to ensure that a stationary state has been reached as seen in Figure~\ref{fig:nusseltEvolution}.

-The convergence for Newtonian ($n = 1$) cases shown in the bottom row of Figure~\ref{fig:nusseltConvergence} is great, with even the coarsest grid providing results with less than 5\% discrepancy compared to the finest.
+The convergence behaviour for Newtonian ($n = 1$) cases shown in the bottom row of Figure~\ref{fig:nusseltConvergence} is very tame, as the coarsest considered discretisation already provides results with less than 10\% discrepancy compared to the finest.
 Unfortunately, this is no longer the case as we progress towards non-Newtonian cases with a thinner boundary layer.
 The variation of the observed values increases and the convergence rate decreases.
-This culminates in the most extreme case with Ra$=10^6$ and $n=0.6$, shown in the upper right graph of Figure~\ref{fig:nusseltConvergence}, where adequate convergence is not achieved even though the study has already been extended to ahigher node count compared to other cases.
+This culminates in the most extreme case with $\mathrm{Ra}=10^6$ and $n=0.6$, shown in the upper right graph of Figure~\ref{fig:nusseltConvergence}, where adequate convergence is not achieved with the considered node counts.
+This can be further corroborated with the reference mismatch already observed for this case in Figure~\ref{fig:velocityProfileRefComparison}.
 Proceeding to even higher node densities, requiring longer computational times, is wasteful, especially as the utilised numerical method allows for an elegant optimisation described in following sections.

-The study was extended to include several stencil sizes in the convergence analysis.
-We supplemented the commonly suggested size of $2 \cdot N_p$ \cite{flyer2016hyperviscosity} with $3 \cdot N_p$, $4 \cdot N_p$ and $5 \cdot N_p$, which are shown with different colours in Figure~\ref{fig:nusseltConvergence}.
-The effect of increased stencil size does not appear to be significant for either the convergence rate or the final value.
-Based on the presented results it does not seem that increasing $s$ beyond the recommended $2 \cdot N_p$ is worth the increased computational cost.
+In next step we compare different monomial augmentation orders $m=2$ and $m=4$, shown as different colours in Figure~\ref{fig:nusseltConvergence}.
+We consider the finest available discretisation to produce an ''accurate`` solution and study the rate of convergence relative to that in the left graph of Figure~\ref{fig:logConvergenceProfiles}.
+From the log-log plot of the average Nusselt number offset against the inter-nodal distance $h$, we can determine that even though the higher augmentation order leads to a smaller initial error, the rate of convergence is similar for both.
+The discrepancy from the expected order, expressed with Eq.~\eqref{eq:expectedOrder}, are most likely caused by non-linearities in the system.